willhaslett/covid-19-growth/README.md

   - `sum_by_date(df)` Group by date and sum case counts

 ### `c19us.py`
 * `df_us` A dictionary with dataframes for US cases, deaths, and recoveries.
-Ambiguous location data from upstream are parsed into idividual columns for different location types.
+Mixed location data from upstream are parsed into idividual columns for different location types.
 For state-level data, sub_region, region, and population are added.
   ```